openstreams/wflow/trunk/doc/wflow_bmi.rst

 -------------

 Mapping of long_var_name to model variables not yet implemented.
-The long_var_name should be model vr names for now
+The long_var_name should be model for names for now

 wflow_bmi module documentation